Hakalon/babel-example/README.md

     ]
 }
 ```
-At first, the only thing you need to remember is that **using "env" on preset**.
+At first, the only thing you need to remember is that **using "env" on presets**.

 **2. babel-cli** : When you are developing, you should install babel-cli on your computer by yarn or npm **Globally**.
 It will provide you command like "babel" & "babel-node" to compile files.